shaliulab/idtrackerai/docs/source/index.rst

   Romero-Ferrero, F., Bergomi, M.G., Hinz, R.C., Heras, F.J.H., de Polavieja, G.G., (2018).
-  idtracker.ai: Tracking unmarked individuals in large collectives (submitted) (R-F.,F. and B.,M.G. contributed equally to this work.)
+  idtracker.ai: Tracking unmarked individuals in large collectives (submitted) (R-F.,F. and B.,M.G. contributed equally to this work.
+Correspondence should be addressed to P.,G.G.: gonzalo.polavieja@neuro.fchampalimaud.org)

 The source code can be found in https://gitlab.com/polavieja_lab/idtrackerai.git.
 Report any problem by opening an issue in the repository.